zbrag/zbrag/README.md

 - 👋 Hi, I’m @zbrag
 - 👀 I’m interested in computers, algorithms and new technologies
-- 🌱 I’m currently learning Java, flutter & french
+- 🌱 I’m currently learning French
-- 💞️ I’m looking to collaborate on nothing

 <!---
 zbrag/zbrag is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.